 The basic outlines of the new regime are simpler and should provide greater scope for most individuals to contribute more to their pension schemes in a more flexible manner...

 Paul Geeson, FIA, is a principal with Punter Southball Transaction Services in the United Kingdom.
-He can be reached at paul. geeson@punter southball.com.
+He can be reached at paul. geeson@punter southball.com by Laura Brown and Neil Wharmby

 Mind the gap... ...and how to bridge it